Wyren/IoT_Domotica/README.md

 Intern project for further development

+to-do list:
+- Create a set of basic code for each module
 - Create a generic relay module
 - Create a 1-, 3-channel dimmer module
 - Create a Senseo module